stcorp/harp/doc/harpmerge.rst

       harpmerge [options] <file|dir> [<file|dir> ...] <output product file>
           Concatenate all products as specified by the file and directory paths into a single product.
+          If a directory is specified then all files (recursively) from that directory are included.
+          If a file is a .pth file then the file paths from that text file (one per line) are included.
+These file paths can be absolute or relative and can point to files, directories, or other .pth files.

           Options:
               -a, --operations <operation list>